-2 Giving your students the language skills they need to talk about a topic
+2 Giving your students the language skills they need to talk about a topic for this kind of activity, and some students need more help than others.
+They need help with both the grammar and vocabulary.

 Students may find speaking in English difficult for many reasons.
 Another reason is that they may not have the language skills they need to speak English.